jefferislab/2023_cVA_Taisz_Galili/README.md

 All other data and analysis are available upon request.
 Lead contact: Greg Jefferis, https://github.com/jefferis

-See the skeleton-to-MIP repository for generating image stacks from EM neurons for MIP search. https://github.com/jefferislab/skeleton-to-MIP
+For generating image stacks from EM neurons for MIP search see the skeleton-to-MIP repository. https://github.com/jefferislab/skeleton-to-MIP